-Milky way meet lightning storm in time lapse movie.
+Milky Way meets lightning storm in epic time lapse movie.

 Recently, I had the honor to shoot a time lapse movie at and for Dedon Island resort at Siargao Island, Philippines.
 The result is a surprising movie of the luxurious resort where the Milky Way is met by some fierce lightning storms: footage that made a dream come true for me!

 I approached the resort with some of my viral Milky Way time lapse scenes I shot the weeks before and offered to create a time lapse movie of the resort: showing it from sunset to sunrise, focusing on their resort & furniture and capturing the Milky Way during one of the few weeks that it would be clearly visible.
 They loved my work and embraced the project.

 Milky Way rises above the nearby deserted Guyam Island in one of my viral videos: